halcyonseeker/tannhauser/README.md

 # The Tannhauser Gate

-A somewhat functional gopher script to allow content in geminispace to be accessed from any gopher browser.
+A proof-of-concept script to allow content in geminispace to be accessed from any gopher browser.

 **This site isn't live yet**